alvaro-escalante/housestyles/README.md

 For all subsequent uses, just run `gulp --dev` to develop.

-For production use `gulp built` to compile Pug to HTML, autoprefix, optimise images and minimise css and JavaScript.
+For production use `gulp built` to compile, autoprefix, optimise images and minimise css and JavaScript.

 ###### Note, Windows users may need to run the initial command more than once for it to complete successfully.